rymio/localStorage2/README.md

-# localStorage2
+# ReactJS Base64 localStorage2
-The localStorage2 Node package, allow to save key/value pairs in a web browser already encoded in Base64
+The ReactJS localStorage2 package, allow to save key/value pairs in a web browser already encoded in Base64